 First Actions: Years 1-2

-During Years 1-2 of the Research Plan, NBEP (staff and interns) will conduct a literature review of the 3 urban watershed hub geographies starting with Providence-Seekonk Rivers.
-The literature reviews will ensure that all work taken on by NBEP, its SAC, and partners under the Narragansett Bay Urban Waters Research Collaborative will be additive.
+During Years 1-2 of the Research Plan, NBEP (staff and interns) will conduct a literature review of the three coastal urban watershed hub geographies starting with Providence-Seekonk Rivers.
+The literature reviews will ensure that all work taken on by NBEP, its SAC, and partners under the Narragansett Bay Coastal Urban Waters Research Collaborative will be additive.
 NBEP will also convene the SAC and connect with others to identify any additional experts needed to tackle this Research Plan.
 Collectively, these actions will also help NBEP identify any gaps in knowledge, data needing synthesis, or topics of interest that should be explored further.
 NBEP will also work with the SAC to develop a Request for Proposal (RFP) focused on synthesizing existing data.
 The intention of the RFP is to begin building the pipeline to new data collection, analysis, and modeling, and sharing information widely.
 By examining existing data, we can look for gaps and identify questions about ecosystem change and habitat improvement.

 Summary of Activities

 This Plan is designed to last approximately 10 years with key checkpoints along the way.
-First, this plan will be revisited regularly, approximately every year or 2.
+First, this plan will be revisited regularly, approximately every year or two.
 By the halfway point, the Collaborative should be exploring a second urban river watershed.
 The Plan should have been revisited a couple times, and NBP should have supported work through 2 RFPs and/or direct awards.
-By the 10-year mark, research at two of the urban river watersheds should be self-sustaining or sunsetting, and work should be happening in the third urban river watershed.
-An additional 2 RFPs or direct awards should have been released, and discussions about how the outputs from the Plan will inform the next CCMP and Status and Trends report.
+By the 10-year mark, research at two of the coastal urban river watersheds should be self-sustaining or sunsetting, and work should be happening in the third coastal urban river watershed.
+An additional 2 RFPs or direct awards should have been released, and discussions about how the outputs from the Plan will inform the next CCMP and State of the Study Area report.

-The SAC will meet to gain consensus on moving forward to another urban river watershed.
+The SAC will meet to gain consensus on moving forward to another coastal urban river watershed.
 This decision could be steered by the number of outputs, the types of questions researched or answered, and general desire to move to a new geography and share the best practices.
 The timeline is only here to help the SAC move forward, and is subject to change based on needs of NBEP, the SAC, and availability of money and capacity.